Amirjjf/Music-Player/README.md

 Intelligent Recommendations: Get song suggestions based on your listening preferences using a machine learning algorithm.

 Save songs on your LocalStorage: Save the state of your songs even after you close the browser

+Voice recognition to enhance user experience and playing the desired song or stopping songs just by talking
 # Getting Started
 **make sure you have the follwong requirements:**